krupalshah/Composer/README.md

 ### FAQs
 #### Q: What are the key differences with already established alternatives such as RxJava?

-A: The key difference between Composer and other established frameworks has been well stated above:
-> There are many libraries out there which allow doing this very effectively.
-However, many of them are either not available for all platforms or require a steep learning curve.
-Composer does not aim to provide an extensible API for managing asynchronous tasks.
-Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.

-Having said that, the frameworks such as RxJava are far more advanced alternatives to what Composer is.
+A: The frameworks such as RxJava are far far more advanced alternatives to what Composer is.
 The Composer is all about how you structure the dependencies between your asynchronous tasks, while the alternatives such as RxJava are much more than just that.

 Therefore, it makes sense to use a much simpler framework when the only thing you want to achieve is the composability between those dependencies and also when the structure of your asynchronous calls is pretty straightforward.